UniversalRobots/Universal_Robots_ROS_Driver/ur_rtde_driver/README.md

 forward the robot's tool communication interface to a local device on the ROS PC.
 See [the tool communication setup guide](doc/setup_tool_communication.md) for details.

+This driver is using [ROS-Control](https://wiki.ros.org/ros_control) for any control statements.
+Therefor, it can be used with all position-based controllers available in ROS-Control.
+However, we recommend using the controllers from the `ur_controllers` package.
+See it's [documentation](../ur_controllers/README.md) for details. **Note: Speed scaling support will only be available using the controllers from `ur_controllers`**